 The suitability and quality of research articles are initially reviewed by the journal editors before the review process is initiated.
 Manuscripts may be rejected at this stage or returned to authors for resubmission before the review process.
 Additionally, authors may be provided with opportunities for mentorship (at this stage or after the first round of review).
 The journal offers this mentorship route for emerging academics who feel that they may need assistance in getting their paper published.

-The publication process typically takes between 6-12 months from submission to publication.
+The publication process typically takes at least 14 weeks from submission to publication.